Section 5 of the Public Order Act 1986: Mode of trial and sentence

 The offence created by section 5 is a summary offence.
 It is punishable with a fine not exceeding level 3 on the standard scale (£1,000 as of 2015).

 Arrest

 Sections 5(4) and (5) of the 1986 Act formerly provided a statutory power of arrest (which required a warning to be given beforehand).
 They were repealed by section 174 of, and Part 2 of Schedule 17 to, the Serious Organised Crime and Police Act 2005.
 Arrest for this offence is now governed by section 24 of the Police and Criminal Evidence Act 1984 (as substituted by the 2005 Act).

 Statistics

 There were four to five thousand prosecutions for harassment, alarm or distress brought each year in England and Wales during the 2001–2003 period, with approximately three thousand cases resulting in conviction.

-Intentional, harassment alarm or distress
+Intentional harassment, alarm or distress

-Section 4A of the Public Order Act 1986 creates the distinct, aggravated offence of intentional harassment, alarm or distress.
+Section 4A of the Public Order Act 1986, which was added to the Act by the Criminal Justice and Public Order Act 1994, created the distinct aggravated offence of intentional harassment, alarm or distress.